 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-With a focus on safety, climbing instruction will start by teaching the basics, such as working with ropes and learning to tie knots.
-As students progress, they will learn how to climb up or rappel down a rock face.
-They may even have the opportunity to work through a high ropes obstacle course together.
-These uniquely structured activities provide opportunities not only for self-reliance, but also for communication and collaboration as participants confront and work through their fears.
+With a focus on safety, climbing instruction starts by teaching the basics, such as working with ropes and learning to tie knots.
+As students progress, they'll learn to climb up, or rappel down, a rock face.
+They may also have the opportunity to work through a high ropes obstacle course together.
+These uniquely structured activities provide opportunities for self-reliance, communication, and collaboration as participants confront and work through fears and challenges.

-A little more than halfway through course, students will participate in a reflection period called Solo.
-During this time, Instructors assign students their own individual spaces within a designated area.
-These sites are both secluded and within hearing distance of other group members and Instructors for safety.
-Students will be given all the necessary gear, food, water and skills to enjoy this time alone.
-Solo is a great opportunity for students to relax, recharge and reflect on their course after having long days of strenuous group activities.
+A little more than halfway through the course, students will participate in a reflection period called Solo.
+During this time, Instructors assign students their individual spaces within a designated area.
+These sites are secluded and within hearing distance of other group members and Instructors for safety.
+Students are given all the necessary gear, food, water, and skills to enjoy this time alone.
+Solo is an excellent opportunity for students to relax, recharge and reflect on their course after having long days of strenuous group activities.
 They also know the location of their Instructors should they need to contact them for any reason.
 Instructors will be monitoring students closely during this experience.

 Acquire a taste for adventure.
 Courses less than 14-days in length provide a perfect introduction to the Outward Bound experience; reminding students of their connection to nature and leaving them feeling inspired to take on real challenge.
 Through these condensed experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness, and compassion.
 They also create a solid foundation of skill sets that they can further build upon once off course.